Earless seal: Reproduction

 Living only in Lake Saimaa, Finland, Saimaa ringed seals, a subspecies of ringed seal, are among the most endangered seals in the world, having a total population of only about 400 individuals.

 Phocids spend most of their time at sea, although they return to land or pack ice to breed and give birth.
 Pregnant females spend long periods foraging at sea, building up fat reserves, and then return to the breeding site to use their stored energy to nurse pups.
 However, the common seal displays a reproductive strategy similar to that used by otariids, in which the mother makes short foraging trips between nursing bouts.

 Because a phocid mother's feeding grounds are often hundreds of kilometers from the breeding site, she must fast while lactating.
 This combination of fasting with lactation requires the mother to provide large amounts of energy to her pup at a time when she is not eating (and often, not drinking).
 Mothers must supply their own metabolic needs while nursing.
 This is a miniature version of the humpback whales' strategy, which involves fasting during their months-long migration from arctic feeding areas to tropical breeding/nursing areas and back.

 Phocids produce thick, fat-rich milk that allows them to provide their pups with large amounts of energy in a short period.
 This allows the mother to return to the sea in time to replenish her reserves.
 Lactation ranges from five to seven weeks in the monk seal to just three to five days in the hooded seal.
 The mother ends nursing by leaving her pup at the breeding site to search for food (pups continue to nurse if given the opportunity).
-"Milk stealers" that suckle from unrelated, sleeping females are not uncommon; this often results in the death of the mother's pup, since a female can only feed one pup.
+Phocids are known to deliberately nurse young that are not their own, this is particularly seen in individuals that have lost their own pup."Milk stealers" that suckle from unrelated, sleeping females are not uncommon; this often results in the death of the mother's own pup through starvation; another side-effect of milk stealing in some species of phocid is the formation of "super weaners".

 Growth and maturation

-The pup's diet is so high in calories that it builds up a fat store.
+The pup's diet is so high in food energy that it builds up a fat store.
 Before the pup is ready to forage, the mother abandons it, and the pup consumes its own fat for weeks or even months while it matures.
 Seals, like all marine mammals, need time to develop the oxygen stores, swimming muscles, and neural pathways necessary for effective diving and foraging.
 Seal pups typically eat no food and drink no water during the period, although some polar species eat snow.
 The postweaning fast ranges from two weeks in the hooded seal to 9–12 weeks in the northern elephant seal.
 The physiological and behavioral adaptations that allow phocid pups to endure these remarkable fasts, which are among the longest for any mammal, remain an area of active study and research.